inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

 #### CREATING A STANDALONE PSEUDO-DISTRIBUTED SPARK CLUSTER
-Unlike distributed Spark clusters, where multiple machines (nodes) collaborate to process data in parallel, we'll set up this pseudo-distributed Spark cluster to run entirely on a single machine in stand-alone mode, which means we'll be using the built-in Spark resource manager.
+Unlike distributed Spark clusters, where multiple machines (nodes) collaborate to process data in parallel, we'll set up this pseudo-distributed Spark cluster to run entirely on a single machine in stand-alone mode, which uses the built-in Spark resource manager.
 All Spark components, including the master and worker nodes, will run on the same machine.
 This lightweight environment is ideal for development and testing.

 `Step 1` Manually start the SparkMaster<br>
 - Run `./sbin/start-master.sh` in the terminal from the Spark directory on the machine you want to run Spark on.